cortexproject/cortex/README.md

 make
 ```

-(By default the build runs in a Docker container, using an image built
+(By default, the build runs in a Docker container, using an image built
 with all the tools required.
 The source code is mounted from where you
 run `make` into the build container as a Docker volume.)